sbb-design-systems/lyne-components/docs/DEVELOP.md

 ## Linting
-Typescript-ESLint is configured for this project.
+TypeScript-ESLint is configured for this project.
 Make sure your editor catches ESLint errors.
-Linting will be run on CI before test and build.
+Linting will be run on CI before the test and build step.
 If linting fails, the build will fail.
 To run ESLint on the command line run

 ```bash
 npm run lint